occlum/occlum/tools/copy_bom/README.md

 `copy_bom` is the tool designed to create directories and symbolic links, copy all files and directories defined in a bom file to the root directory.
 Internally, `copy_bom` will use `rsync` to do the real file operations. `copy_bom` will copy each file and directory incrementally, i.e., only changed parts will be copied.
 The permission bits and modification times will be reserved.
 This is done by the `-a` option of `rsync`. `copy_bom` will not ensure the whole image directory as described in bom file (sync behavior) because it will not try to delete old files.
 To pursue a sync behavior, one can delete the old image directory and copy files again.

 ### dependencies
-`copy_bom` will analyze all dependencies(shared objects) of each ELF file via the dynamic loader defined in the `.interp` section in the file and automatically copy dependencies to the root directory.
+`copy_bom` will analyze all dependencies(shared objects) of each ELF file. `copy_bom` will analyze dependencies for each user-defined file in `files` entry as well as files in user-defined directory in `dirs` entry.
+For user-defined elf file, it will report error and abort the program if we can't find the dependent shared objects.
+For files in user-defined directories, we will report warning if autodep fails.
+We analyze dependencies via the dynamic loader defined in the `.interp` section in elf files and automatically copy dependencies to the root directory.
+If there's no `.interp` section for an elf file, `copy_bom` will try to infer the loader if all other elf files have the same loader.
 Currently, `copy_bom` only copy dependencies with absolute paths.
 We support only one dependency pattern in the result of dynamic loader.
 - name => path   e.g., `libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6`
 All dependencies will be copied to the corresponding directory in root directory.
-For example, if root directory is `image`, then the dependency `/lib64/ld-linux-x86-64.so.2` will be copied to `image/lib/ld-linux-x86-64.so.2`.
+For example, if root directory is `image`, then the dependency `/lib64/ld-linux-x86-64.so.2` will be copied to `image/lib64/ld-linux-x86-64.so.2`.
 An entry named `autodep` with value `false` can be added to each file to avoid finding and copying dependencies automatically.

 ### log
 `copy_bom` uses the same log setting as `occlum`.
 One can set `OCCLUM_LOG_LEVEL=trace` to see all logs printed by `copy_bom`.
+To only view real file operations, `OCCLUM_LOG_LEVEL=info` is a proper level.

 ### prepare and install
 1.prepare.
 Since `copy_bom` relies on `rsync` to copy files.
 We need to install `rsync` at first.
 On ubuntu, this can be done by `apt install rsync -y`.